 - The approximate numbers of subjects involved in the study;

 - Any payment, reward or cost for participation and how payments or rewards will be prorated if the subject withdraws;

 - If extra credit for a class is given, an explanation of the non-research alternative available to earn equivalent credit;

 - Warning of UCSB’s mandatory child abuse reporting for studies through which the investigator might gain knowledge of child abuse;

 - An instruction that either the investigator or subject may terminate the subject's participation at any time;

-- For any study which may result in physical injury, include the following standard language: If you are injured as a direct result of research procedures, you will receive reasonably necessary medical treatment at no cost.
+- For any study involving more than minimal risk which may result in physical injury, include the following standard language: If you are injured as a direct result of research procedures, you will receive reasonably necessary medical treatment at no cost.
 The University of California does not provide any other form of compensation for injury;

 - The disclosure of any alternative procedures, drugs or devices that might be advantageous to the subject; their relative risks & benefits;